ssx-archived/2fa/README.md

 # 2fa
-This is a human contributed project detailing a list of websites and software supporting two factor authentication.
+This is a human curated project detailing a list of websites and software supporting two factor authentication.

 See the `sites/` directory for examples of configuration.
 The format of these